 All required textbooks for the curriculum are placed on reserve and located in the Access Services area.
-The library also houses anatomical models and allows access to a scanner, fax, photocopier and one WEPA print station.
+The library also houses anatomical models and allows access to a scanner, fax and WEPA print station.
 The library also contains catalog kiosks and a variety of study spaces.